• Skip to main content

 Storage Instructions:

-Store this pesto pasta salad in an air tight container in the refrigerator for up to 5 days.
+Store this pesto orzo pasta salad in an airtight container in the refrigerator for about 3-4 days.
 You can prep it a day in advance if planning to serve it at a gathering.

 Before serving, allow the orzo salad to sit out for about 10-15 minutes for the olive oil in the pesto to become liquid again.
 Toss the salad with extra pesto or an extra drizzle of olive oil just before serving.